May 17, 2018

 If you are not required to file for a federal tax return, then you do NOT have to file for a Missouri return according to the Missouri Department of Revenue.

-If that isn’t the case, then you must file a for Missouri return if you have a income less than $1,200 as a Missouri resident or have a Missouri income less than $600 as a nonresident.
+If that isn’t the case, then you must file a for Missouri return if you have an income less than $1,200 as a Missouri resident or have a Missouri income less than $600 as a nonresident.

 Calculating income tax isn’t an easy task.
 This is a comprehensive process that is modified by a variety of variables.
 To determine your income tax, each taxpayer must subtract all expenses and deductions from their adjusted gross income.
 These tax rates are multiplied by your tax bracket percentage credit.

-Volpe Consulting and Accounting Services will accurately calculate your income tax earnings with ease.
+Volpe’s income tax preparation services will accurately calculate your income tax earnings with ease.
 Our tax prep systems can help you flourish by alleviating any professional or personal tax and accounting struggle.